Taurin für Katzen: Essenzielle Aminosäuren im Überblick - RumbleBox

 • 🥩 Red meat : Beef and lamb also provide high amounts of taurine and arginine, especially in the muscles.

-• 🫀 Offal : Liver and heart of animals, such as chicken liver or beef heart, are real powerhouses when it comes to taurine and arginine.
+• 🫀 Offal : Liver and heart from animals, such as chicken liver or beef heart, are true powerhouses when it comes to taurine and arginine.
 These organs are particularly nutritious and support your cat's heart and vision health.

 Healthy snack option for your cat

-A cat's main food usually already contains all the important amino acids it needs.
-When it comes to cat snacks, however, we recommend freeze-dried snacks in particular.
+A cat's main food usually already contains all the essential amino acids it needs.
+However, when it comes to cat snacks, we particularly recommend freeze-dried snacks.
 So why freeze-dried?

-The freeze-drying process ensures that all nutrients are retained.
-It also keeps the ingredients fresh.
-Compared to other processing methods, freeze-drying can effectively prevent the loss of taurine and arginine.
-This means you can offer your cat healthier and more natural cat snacks.
+The freeze-drying process ensures that all nutrients are preserved, keeping the ingredients fresh.
+Compared to other processing methods, freeze-drying effectively prevents the loss of taurine and arginine.
+This allows you to offer your cat healthier and more natural cat treats.

 BITES No.6 - Freeze-dried duck breast : Particularly rich in arginine, ideal for supporting the detoxification process in the cat's body.